Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

          - CONCORDIUM_NODE_GRPC2_LISTEN_PORT=20000
          # And its port
          - CONCORDIUM_NODE_GRPC2_LISTEN_ADDRESS=0.0.0.0
-         # Maximum number of __connections__ the node can have.
+         # maximum number of __connections__ the node can have.
 This can temporarily be more than
          # the number of peers when incoming connections are processed.
 This limit
          # ensures that there cannot be too many of those.
          - CONCORDIUM_NODE_CONNECTION_HARD_CONNECTION_LIMIT=20